enonic/old-xp-doc/doc/reference/view-functions/assetUrl.rst

 _path
   Path to the asset.

-_module
+_application
-  Other module to reference to.
-Defaults to current module.
+  Other application to reference to.
+Defaults to current application.

 *everything else*
   Custom parameters to append to the url.